#AllezAUS 'Let's Go Australia'

-Event: Men's Recurve
+Event: Men's Individual, Men's Team

-Olympic History: Athens 2004
+Olympic History: Athens 2004, Tokyo 2020

 Year Born: 1986

-State Born: SA
+State Born: South Australia

-The following year, the South Australian made his Olympic debut as an 18-year-old when he competed at Athens 2004.
+The following year the South Australian made his Olympic debut as an 18-year-old when he competed at Athens 2004.

-But in 2007, the then-21-year-old gave up the sport altogether, wanting to focus on "living a normal life, getting married, having kids and starting a business."
+In 2007 the then-21-year-old gave up the sport altogether, wanting to focus on "living a normal life, getting married, having kids and starting a business."

-He said, "Archery is something I said I would always come back to, and I knew it was my time to have my crack again."
+"Archery is something I said I would always come back to, and I knew it was my time to have my crack again."

-Barnes made that decision in 2017 and linked up with coach and Sydney 2000 gold medallist Simon Fairweather.
+David made that decision in 2017 and linked up with coach and Sydney 2000 gold medallist Simon Fairweather.

 Since David's returned he won silver and bronze World Cup medals and secured a spot for Tokyo 2020 while juggling training, running a gym equipment business and raising two children.